Must be Monday. New podcast! Just click on the fancy logo below.

 - Motoi Sakuraba: Composer for most of the Tales Series, Baten Kaitos, Star Ocean, and Golden Sun, among others.

-- Yoko Shimomura: Composer for Gargoyle's Quest, Street Fighter II, Breath of Fire, Live A Live, Front Mission, Super Mario RPG, Parasite Eve, Legend of Mana, the Kingdom Hearts series, the Mario And Luigi series, among others.
+- Yoko Shimomura: Composer for Gargoyle's Quest, Street Fighter II, Breath of Fire, Live A Live, Front Mission, Super Mario RPG, Parasite Eve, Legend of Mana, the Kingdom Hearts series, the Mario & Luigi series, among others.
 Long list.

 - Koichi Sugiyama: Aside from his work on several famous Japanese TV series, he is also the man behind the music of Dragon Quest.
-Uematsu considers him an influence.
+Nobuo Uematsu considers him an influence.
 He also composed the score for Godzilla vs. Biollante (1989).

 - Tommy Tallarico: Responsible for the music of many, many games, such as Cool Spot and Earthworm Jim.

 - Nobuo Uematsu: When you think of video game music, his name typically comes up, because he did all the music for the first nine Final Fantasy games.
+He also composed some pieces for Chrono Trigger.

 - Michiru Yamane: Important composer in the Konami Kukeiha Club who did most of the Castlevania series music and eventually became independent.

-- Akira Yamaoka: Another Konami Kukeiha Club veteran who quickly achieved breakout success with Silent Hill
+- Akira Yamaoka: Another Konami Kukeiha Club veteran who quickly achieved breakout success with Silent Hill.